 If you decide to stop leasing out your property and use it as your primary place of residence, your landlord insurance policy is no longer valid.
 You should inform the insurer of your changing circumstances as soon as possible, and choose a house insurance policy to provide the protection you need.

-Ally Koster is Finder's assistant publisher for car, home and pet insurance.
+Alexandra Koster is Finder's publisher for car, home and pet insurance.
+She has a Bachelor of Arts in Film and Cultural Studies from the University of Sydney.
 Her hobbies include reading product disclosure statements and deciphering complicated insurance lingo to help people save on their insurance so that they can spend their money on better things – like dogs.
-She graduated from the University of Sydney with a Bachelor of Arts in Film and Cultural Studies.

 How likely would you be to recommend finder to a friend or colleague?

 Our goal is to create the best possible product, and your thoughts, ideas and suggestions play a major role in helping us identify opportunities to improve.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.